Andrew-star2008/OpenPlayer/README.md

 # OpenPlayer
 ## I present to you my first Python application.
 Open Player is an application created as a replacement for the built-in Windows media player

+## We switched to the icon pack from Google

 >[!CAUTION]
 **This version of the application is still being tested and various bugs and bugs are being searched for in it.
 Use this app at your own risk**